 Corporate Performance Measures for 2018.
-Specific corporate performance goals and weightings will be determined in advance and actual performance relative to those goals determines the bonuses earned.
-The corporate financial measure that will determine the payout of the corporate component of the annual bonuses for Messrs.
-Barton, Wyll and Gammieri under the cash bonus plan in 2018 is FFO per share.
-The Compensation Committee has the exclusive authority, in its reasonable discretion, to determine the FFO per share for purposes of the corporate component of the annual bonuses (including, if so determined by the Compensation Committee, to determine FFO per share based on reasonable estimates of FFO per share for 2018 based on the Company's guidance published prior to the end of 2017 or such other sources as the Compensation Committee deems appropriate).
+The corporate financial measure that determined the payout of the corporate component of the annual bonuses for Messrs.
+Barton, Wyll and Gammieri under the cash bonus plan in 2018 was FFO per share.
+The Compensation Committee has the exclusive authority, in its reasonable discretion, to determine the FFO per share for purposes of the corporate component of the annual bonuses (including, if so determined by the Compensation Committee, to determine FFO per share based on reasonable estimates of FFO per share for 2018 based on the Company's guidance published prior to the end of 2018 or such other sources as the Compensation Committee deems appropriate).